ugne-sak/ugne-sak.github.io/README.md

 *Supervisors: Prof. Sebastian Engelke, Prof. Bernhard Schölkopf, Lars Lorch*

 In this work, we introduce a principled approach for learning a latent causal representation of the data that is corrupted with measurement errors.
 In most real-world settings, the data-collection process involves varying levels of inaccuracies that distort the true outcomes from the causal generative mechanism, which makes it hard to uncover the underlying causal structure among variables in the system.
 Our proposed method bridges the gap between causal structure learning and the problem of measurement errors by learning a *probabilistic denoising model* that is designed to uncover the signal from a causal generative mechanism which is generally unobservable.
 In our experiments, we found a noticeable performance improvement when combining our denoising model with both classical and Bayesian structure learning methods.
-A more detailed description and the code base can be found here: https://github.com/ugne-sak/DRL4CD_thesis.
+Here's the link to the [code base](https://github.com/ugne-sak/DRL4CD_thesis).

 <p align="center">
 <img src="images/main_figure.png" width="70%" height="70%" />